czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 James spent all his free time reading the book he had woken up with.
 The two were inseparable, and it got to the point where James could recite passages of it from memory.

 Yet each time he read it he would get the same tingling in his bones, and he would remember the sight of the burning cities, the screaming people.
 He would know that he had failed them, that he could no longer save the world.
-This thought tormented him daily even more than the thought of the deaths---it represented his failure to achieve anything.
+This thought tormented him daily even more than the thought of the deaths—it represented his failure to achieve anything.
 Nevertheless, it was bearable.

 Then one day James chanced to read the name tag that his nurse wore.
 It read: "Amelia".